hnamitha1/CV/README.md

 ## Namitha Hanumantharaya

 I am an Application Developer at heart.
-Due to family commiments I've taken a break from employment, however I have continued to learn with online courses throughout that time.
+Due to family commitments I've taken a break from employment, however I have continued to learn with online courses throughout that time.
 I have recently graduated from [Makers Academy](http://www.makersacademy.com/), a highly selective web developer bootcamp.
 At Makers I have learnt new skills at fast pace, worked in teams under an Agile methodology, and produce some exciting products.
 I am looking for a junior web developer job where I can apply and develop my skills.

 ### Code Examples